rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>App The exposed app name, if no value is set, then metadata.name of the Service is used</p>
+<p>The exposed app name, if no value is set, then metadata.name of the Service is used</p>
 </td>
 </tr>
 <tr>